evan-razzaque/open-pulsefire-haste/protocol/README.md

 ### LED settings

 This packet reports the led settings sent by a [Set LED settings](#set-led-settings) packet.
-If a led settings packet hasn't been sent in the past couple of seconds, the color will be white, and the brightness will be 100.
-So basically, this packet is entirely useless.
+If a led settings packet hasn't been sent in the past couple of seconds, the led settings will be determined by the last [Store LED settings](#store-led-settings) packet that was sent/saved.

+Not used by Ngenuity.

 | Byte Index | Value | Description       |
 |------------|-------|-------------------|